Montgomery County Leadership: Leslie Heffernen, Chair of the Board, Ambler Savings Bank

 Did you have any part-time jobs when you were in high school?

-I also worked at the Carrier Dome at Syracuse University in catering and concessions.
+I worked at the Carrier Dome at Syracuse University in catering and concessions.
 I was a kid and worked behind the bar at fundraising events.
 I had no idea how to mix a drink so the patrons would tell me to “Hand me this and that bottle!”
 They’d make their own drinks, and it worked out fine – they had a good time.

 Plus babysitting – I always babysat for the neighborhood.